Skip to main content

 A story and two hours later, Amar sat staring at his parents like he had seen a ghost.
 Arzoo had more admiration in her eyes for the “Perfect couple”.

 “But… But … you said you didn’t have pictures of your marriage because… because…” he gulped.
-He was that stupid to think that his parents wouldn’t have a single wedding picture because they had a low-key registry after their siblings.
+He was stupid to think that his parents wouldn’t have a single wedding picture because they had a low-key registry after their siblings.
 “What about the anniversary?”
 He frowned.
 “We have been giving you anniversary gifts since…”

 “That’s the day we came to know we are having you.”
 Ajabdeh smiled at Pratap and back at him.
-“It was the day life changed Amar, thanks to you we were not only the carefree free-spirited dreamers anymore.
+“It was the day life changed, Amar.
+Thanks to you, we were not only the carefree, free-spirited dreamers anymore.
 You brought us a sense of responsibility and reality.
 It was much more than a wedding could ever bring to us.”

 “And you are complaining?”
 Amar frowned.
 His parents had lied to him.
 Everyone had.
 His whole world was a lie.